The Texas Rangers today announced that HKS, Inc. has been selected to design their new ballpark to be built in Arlington.

 The design phase of the ballpark is currently underway with construction expected to be begin later in the year.
 The facility is expected to open in time for the start of the 2020 Major League Baseball season.

-HKS, ranked as one of the top sports and entertainment design firms by BD World Architecture, has ushered in a new generation of multi-revenue-generating, world class sports facilities.
+HKS, ranked as one of the top sports and entertainment design firms by BD World Architecture, has ushered in a new generation of multirevenue-generating, world class sports facilities.
 The group’s ballpark portfolio includes Miller Park in Milwaukee, Wisconsin; U.S. Cellular Field renovations in Chicago, Illinois; and Dodger Stadium renovations in Los Angeles, California.
-The firm is also well-known for its designs of the new NFL U.S. Bank Stadium in Minneapolis, Minnesota; the top-grossing AT&T Stadium in Arlington, Texas; and the Indianapolis Colts’ Lucas Oil Stadium in Indianapolis, Indiana.
+The firm is also well known for its designs of the NFL’s new U.S. Bank Stadium in Minneapolis, Minnesota; the top-grossing AT&T Stadium in Arlington, Texas; and the Indianapolis Colts’ Lucas Oil Stadium in Indianapolis, Indiana.
 These venues are known for enhancing and leveraging team brand, delivering an enhanced fan experience and serving as destination environments.

 HKS, Inc. is a team of more than 1,300 architects, interior designers, urban designers, scientists, artists, anthropologists and other professionals working together across industries and across the globe to create places that delight, heal and stimulate peak performance.
 The firm has nurtured a culture of extraordinary people with curious and creative minds who are passionate about delivering elegant solutions.
 HKS has a dedicated research team that digs deep to discover processes and ideas that improve outcomes for everyone.
 In everything HKS does, it is mindful of the fragility of all life and of the planet.